SimkiJahara/CineBook/README.md

 # move to main directory
 cd CineBook

+# fetch all branch
+git fetch

 # switch to a branch
 git checkout tanmoy

+# go to backend
+cd backend

 # create a venv
 py -3.11 -m venv movie